 Compilation is a surgical procedure that uses liquid nitrogen to freeze all those nasty “reversed” eyelashes.
 Then, once they’re frozen, the professional comes in and removes every hair.
 And here is where this can get pricey because if the surgery is done on a younger dog, there’s a decent chance the hair will grow back, and you’ll have to undergo the surgery again.
 And at $1000 to $3000 bucks a pop, this can get expensive… fast!

 Which brings us to…

-The last topic that we wanted to mention in our article about “Ectopic Cilia” which is the importance of purchasing a pet insurance policy.
+The last topic we wanted to mention in our article about “Ectopic Cilia” is the importance of purchasing a pet insurance policy.
 If your little buddy gets sick, you won’t be on the “hook” for 100% of their medical bills.

 Check out our Best Pet Insurance Companies article for more information about who we “feel” currently offers the “best” pet insurance policies.